vkammerer/teleporter/docs/api.md

 ```
 and then modified via 'transform' to be given the size and position of the steps in your teleportation.

-The 'sizeClass' attribute allows you to overwrite that behaviour, by applying the class to compute the size of the rasterized image.Note that the transformation is applied immediately, even if you do not teleport the element.
+The 'sizeClass' attribute allows you to overwrite that behaviour, by applying a class to compute the size of the rasterized image.
+Note that the transformation is applied immediately, even if you do not teleport the element.

 The sizeClass property can be changed after initialization with the method 'setSizeClass' (see under).